-32.2 Deploying the model
+Deploying the model

 Deploying models in MLRun uses a special function type serving.
 You can create a serving function using the code_to_function() call from a notebook.
-You can also import an existing serving function/template from the marketplace.
+You can also import an existing serving function/template from the Function Hub.

 This example converts a notebook to a serving function and adds a model to it: